gatech-genemark/EukSpecies-BRAKER2/README.md

-# EukSpecies
+# EukSpecies BRAKER2

+Tomas Bruna, Katharina J Hoff, Alexandre Lomsadze, Mario Stanke, Mark Borodovsky

+Georgia Institute of Technology, Atlanta, Georgia, USA

+University of Greifswald, Greifswald, Germany

+Reference: To add.

+## Overview

-Genome and annotation preparation protocol for eukaryotic projects.
+Genome and annotation preparation protocol for eukaryotic species used in the BRAKER2 project.

-Only shared components are described in this document.
+Only shared components are described in this readme.
 Species specific commands are in species README files.

 ### Installation